The Ultimate Guide to Understand Mobile First Indexing

 Why Mobile-First Indexing Matters?

 According to Statista, in January 2025 over 62% of the global Internet traffic for web page views came from mobile devices excluding tablets.
 This is why a website must be mobile friendly and prioritize serving pages for mobile-device users.
-Google by default favors mobile-first indexing for all new websites nowadays and hence poor mobile optimization can lead to lower SEO rankings and can deplete a website’s visibility.
+Google by default favors mobile-first indexing for all new websites nowadays and hence poor mobile optimization can lead to lower SEO rankings and can deplete a website’s visibility. ultimately affecting how search engines index website pages.

 This can further be broken down into three major points as below: